kemasuda/otofu/README.md

 - isolated BDs suited for IRD/MMF observations

+### jasmine_targets

+- compile information of known transiting planets around M dwarfs
+- cool dwarfs around which transiting Earths are searchable with JASMINE
+- list up potential targets for JASMINE planet search

 ### others

 - Gaia visual binaries suited for FIM calibration
-- cool dwrafs around which HZ Earths are searchable with JASMINE
 - fit RV and astometry to predict the location of an unseen companion